wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 8 Lo ! one of the tall ships of Columbia, even the Constitution, beheld her when she was yet a great way off, and made signs unto her which she answered not ;

-9 Which caused the gallant captain, whose sir-name was Cambridge, to cast a shot towards her, after which she received the thunder of his destroying engines.
+9 Which caused the gallant captain, whose sir-name was Bainbridge,* to cast a shot towards her, after which she received the thunder of his destroying engines.

+* Com.
+Bainbridge.

 10 And it was about the second hour after the mid- day, when the sound of the battle-drum was heard.